 Answer: You tell him what you are expecting from him and when you want the report to be completed.
 But discuss with him regarding the reason for not preparing the report on time.
 Apart from that, you need to keep track of his performance daily.

 Scenario 2) Recently, you have been facing a problem with one of your team member.
 He became lazy and exhausted.
 Your constant follows up has brought task completion.
 Because of such experience with him, you suspect that he is not capable of completing a high-priority task.

-Scenario 3) One of your senior employees is assigned with a new job which is important to your team in near future.
+Scenario 3) One of your senior employees is assigned a new job which is important to your team in the near future.
 Even though he is excited about the new job, he has no experience with the task.